Podcasts

 Want to know more about PRECARE and physiology-guided advanced life support?
 Dr Natalie Kruit and Dr Samuel Bulford have created a series of podcasts dedicated to this advancing and fascinating area of medicine, in which they chat with world-leading experts about current and emerging resuscitation research, the physiology of the arrested patient and the approach of different pre-hospital systems around the world in the management of the out of hospital cardiac arrest patient – and much more.

-Listen to all episodes now on spotify and apple podcasts – links below!
+Click the icons to listen to all episodes now on spotify and apple podcasts

 PRECARE in Sydney – what is it, why is it important, and how do we do it